VictorCorral/Buddy-iOS-SDK/README.md

 Buddy offers support for binary files.
 The iOS SDK works with files through our REST interface similarly to other API calls.
 The key class is `BPFile`, which is a wrapper around NSData along with a MIME content type.

 **Note:** Responses for files deviate from the standard Buddy response templates.
-See the [Buddy Platform documentation](http://buddyplatform.com/docs) for more information.
+See the [Buddy Platform documentation](https://buddyplatform.com/docs) for more information.

+#### Upload A File

+Here we demonstrate uploading a picture.
+For all binary files (e.g. blobs and videos), the pattern is the same, but with a different path and different parameters.
 To upload a picture POST to `"/pictures"`:

 	NSMutableDictionary *params = [NSMutableDictionary new];